Overview

 Asterisk ARI (Asterisk REST Interface) allows you to connect Dograh AI voice agents to your existing Asterisk PBX.
 ARI provides a WebSocket-based event model for controlling calls via Stasis applications, giving Dograh full control over call flow and audio streaming.
 This guide focuses on the Dograh-specific configuration.
 For general Asterisk installation and administration, refer to the official Asterisk documentation.Prerequisites

-Before setting up the ARI integration, ensure you have:- A running Asterisk instance (version 16 or later recommended)
+Before setting up the ARI integration, ensure you have:- A running Asterisk instance with

-chan_websocket(WebSocket channel driver) enabled in your Asterisk build- Network connectivity between your Dograh instance and Asterisk
+chan_websocket(WebSocket channel driver) andres_websocket_client(loadswebsocket_client.conf) enabled in your Asterisk build.
+Verify withasterisk -rx "module show like chan_websocket"andasterisk -rx "module show like res_websocket_client"— both should report Running.- Network connectivity between your Dograh instance and Asterisk

 - Dograh AI instance running and accessible

-chan_websocket is included during the build.
-This module is required for external media streaming between Asterisk and Dograh.
+chan_websocket and res_websocket_client are included during the build.
+These modules are required for external media streaming between Asterisk and Dograh.
 Refer to the Asterisk build system documentation for details on enabling modules.Asterisk Configuration

 The following Asterisk configuration files need to be set up to work with Dograh.
 These are minimal examples focused on the Dograh integration — refer to the Asterisk documentation for full configuration details.Enable ARI (ari.conf)